-As businesses rapidly embrace new models and strategies to include updated technology and changing customer needs, many organizations are witnessing knowledge and skill gaps.
-These gaps are expanding, as many employees are now required to do jobs that they weren’t hired or trained to do.Â
+As businesses rapidly embrace new models and strategies to include updated technology and changing customer needs, many organizations are witnessing knowledge gaps.
+These gaps are expanding, as many employees are now required to do jobs that they weren’t hired or trained to do.

-What are Knowledge and Skill Gaps in the Workplace?
+What are Knowledge Gaps in the Workplace?

 Companies are often forced to hire employees who do not have the required qualifications due to a staff shortage.
 These gaps are further exacerbated due to employee ambivalence and lack of proper training.
 These deficits often arise due to the changing nature of the market, which requires a business to revamp itself and upskill and reskill employees constantly.

-Each workplace is different, and to succeed; you have to determine the specific knowledge and skill gaps in your workforce.
+A worker who doesn’t have the required knowledge can cost the business a potential client or customer.
+It is crucial for a business to quickly identify and bridge these knowledge gaps to boost its revenue and sales.
+Each workplace is different, and to succeed; you have to determine the specific knowledge gaps and skill gaps in your workforce.

-4 Reasons for Workforce Knowledge and Skill Gaps
+4 Reasons for Knowledge Gaps

 1. Emerging technology

 Technological innovation creates digital skill gaps at a rapid pace that is challenging to address.
 Due to automation and artificial intelligence, many jobs have become obsolete, but new ones have been created to support emerging technologies.
-Likewise, the gig economy changes hiring managers’ look for candidates and how workers provide those particular skills.
+Likewise, the gig economy changes hiring managers’ look for candidates and how workers provide particular knowledge and skills.

 2. Inadequate learning